gabesargeant/blog/gabrielsargeant/content/posts/spellinglambda/index.md

 **A Serverless mapping project.**
 In the previous post I talked about building a server app that displayed a map, let a user select regions from it, and then queried a database about those selections.

-This post is a plan for my next stab at that project.
+This post is a plan for my next crack at that project.
 This time I'm going Serverless!!! *Lightning strike.
-Montage of me coding while eye of the tiger plays.
+Montage of me coding whilst Eye of the Tiger plays.
 Aaaaand Done**

-Actually I've done none of it so far and this is just the early thinking.
-Soon will come the rethinking then the disillusionment, then the grind, then done, then time will pass and those memories will pretend to be happy.
-And thus the coding circle of life continues.
+Actually I've done nothing at all so far.
+This is just my early thinking.
+Soon will I'll start the rethinking, then the disillusionment, then the grind, then done, then time will pass and those memories will pretend to be happy.
+Thus the coding circle of life continues.

 **A Brief design.**
+Here's what it will look like:

+{{< image name="serverlessdesign.png" alt="diagram of serverless mapping tool design">}}

-1. I fill up a DynamoDB table will the Census Datapacks rows as tuples, Region Id's as the primary key, CSV table as the secondary.
+1. A DynamoDB table will hold the [Census Data Pack](https://datapacks.censusdata.abs.gov.au/datapacks/) rows as tuples.
-2. A Lambda function is able to make lookups of that DB.
+2. A Lambda function will do the lookups from the DynamoDB.
-3. API gateway sits in front of that and implements a HTTP API that takes a post request. maybe a get request, this may be more cache friendly for CloudFront.
+3. API gateway implements a HTTP API that takes a post request and passes that to the Lambda function to retrieve information. (maybe a get request, this may be more cache friendly for CloudFront.)
-4. Cloudfront protects the site and API gateway.
+4. Cloudfront protects the site and possibly API gateway.
-5. A slightly better designed front end is built.
+5. A slightly better designed front end is built that drives all the action.
 (No hard guarantees on this one, I'm not magic.)

-{{< image name="serverlessdesign.png" alt="diagram of serverless mapping tool design">}}

 **Tasks and self imposed rules**

 1. Do Everything and complete the project.
-2. Learn Go to a point of fluency.
-Maybe.
-Just learn more Go
+2. Build most of the *code* parts with golang
 3. Only use the Go STD Lib and AWS SDK.
 4. Try to script the whole infra creation and deployment.
-4. Build it into this site????
-Maybe

-**Design choices**

-Reasons for a lazy non pivoted database.

-**Question I need to figure out**
+Maybe...
+    There will be a few parts to this project.
+1 the actual infra.
+And then the tooling around consuming the CSV data and transforming it to DynamoDB data.
+    I will probably be able to do all the Infra Scripts as a bash, python or go script against the AWS CLI.
+And then the uploading data will be it's own thing.

+5. Build it into this site????
+Maybe...
+Again this may be tricky or not.
+I can put static pages onto this site, However I'm not sure how long lived I want this project to be.

+**Question I'm still thinking about**
 1. How to expose API gateway and make it 'safe' with CloudFront.
+Is this even needed?
 2. What to do about metadata.
 3. How quick can I make my Lambda work.
 4. Cost Management.
-Will drinking one less coffee a week pay for this.
+Will drinking one less cafe bought coffee a week pay for this.

-**rates and limits**
+ ---
+**A few early answers to those questions.**

+**Rates and Limits and Money**

+1. API Gateway

 I'm willing ot pay about $1 a month for API Gateway.
-I need to keep the request / month under 300 million.
+I need to keep the requests per month under 300 million.
-Easy! no one may read this or use the app.
-But if it does get a lot of use.
-I need that use to be high impact and READ sensible.
-There's about 2.5 Million seconds in a month and a rate limit of 20 requests per second would be about
+Easy!
+It's very possible no one will read this, or use the app.
+There's about 2.5 Million seconds in a month and a rate limit of 20 requests per second would be about 51 million requests a month.
+That would be a lot of traffic.
+Even hitting that limit I'd have just under 250 Million spare requests to expand into before having to pay more than $1.

-Seconds in an hour * Seconds in a day * Hours in a day * days in a month * rate limit = ~ 51 million So still with room to grow.
+2. DynamoDB

-DynamoDB is a little more expensive at
-0.25 per Million reads.
-And a free storage limit of 0$ for the first 25 GB.
-I'm not planning on going above 1.
+The DB a little more expensive at $0.25 per Million Reads with a free storage for the first 25 GB.
+I'm not planning on going above 1 GB.

+My Write costs are a one off expense which won't hit any limit.
+That can be estimated at around all the Areas on all the Maps * the number of fields I plan to have as part of the DB.
+Because of a few other DynamoDB limits I will be structuring the DB records as tuples from the CSV's which is roughly 80K records * 36 CSV tables.
+Which is just about 2.5 Million Records being uploaded.
+Costing about $1.

-I have make my READS PHAT! and sensible.
-As DynamoDB has a 4KB limit on what is considered a read.
-So if each json blob is under 4k it makes forcasting easier.
+As DynamoDB has a 4KB limit on what is considered a **read**.
+I have make my READS PHAT! so turning each CSV row into a record gives me the ability to get a wide body of data and then trim it with Lambda or the front end to the users specification.

-Lambda Pricing.
+3. Lambda Pricing.

-$0.20 per million requests at 50 million per month with my rate limit or 20/second, That's 10 bucks.
-If only I could cache post requests.
+At $0.20 per million requests at 50 million per month with my rate limit or 20/second, That's 10 bucks.
+But I have to get really popular to get there.

+The real running costs will probably be a few dollars a month, as teh app sits in standby.
+But I've got to have a play and reread everything just to be sure.

+**Making Lambda Quick**

+I'm not really sure how to do this.
+The general consensus advice on the internet is to do as little in the function as possible.
+I'm hoping for <1 second processing, Which should be simply "Get X regions from the DB and hand them straight back".
+If That's really quick I may include trimming the response information to fit exactly what the user requests.
+But I still have the option to send them more data and tidy it up on the front end.

+**About Metadata**
+I'm going to just put the metadata information into the DB, and deal with this problem closer to the implementation time.
+It's been a while since I've had to really look into it all.
+I very well may end up with a few index keys that are special words or numbers.

+**Wrapping API gateway with cloudfront**
+I probably won't need to do this.
+But it is something I'm looking into.
+Most caching relies on being able to see the request.
+My previous experience with [Varnish Cache](https://varnish-cache.org/) leads me to believe that my initial desire to use post requests won't be easily supported.
+Which means making everything GET based.

+Not that there's any issues with that, it just adds an element of complexity in a few spots.
+Namely, build it on the front end and decoding it on the lambda function.
+And the caching really only helps under high load to save on DB reads.
+So it may suit the situation where I get Lambda to send more information and trim client side.

+**Finally**
+Time to get building.
+I'll document what I do as I go and do a full write up at the end.